Promoting work–life balance

 Caregiver support systems

-Shortened working hours for caregiving purposes The period during which the family member requires care; no upper limit Shortened work hours at the request of the employee.
+Shortened working hours to support caregiving purposes | The period during which the family member requires care; no upper limit | Shortened work hours at the request of the employee.
+(It is also possible to combine shortened hours and full–time work.) |

-Staggered working hours for caregiving purposes The period during which the family member requires care; no upper limit Working hours changed at the request of the employee.
+Staggered working hours to support caregiving | The period during which the family member requires care; no upper limit | Working hours changed at the request of the employee. |

-Exemption from overtime work for caregiving purposes The period during which the family member requires care; no upper limit Overtime work restrictions or exemption at the request of the employee.
+Exemption from overtime work to support caregiving | The period during which the family member requires care; no upper limit | Overtime work restrictions or exemption at the request of the employee. |

-Reduced working days for caregiving purposes The period during which the family member requires care; no upper limit A maximum of 2 business days per week set as non–work days.
+Reduced working days to support caregiving | The period during which the family member requires care; no upper limit | A maximum of 2 business days per week set as non–work days. |

 Flexible human resources management to support a good work–life balance